VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 ## Design Choices
-### Role of BL
+### Role of Business code
-Initial design intention was for DAL to not contain any complex logic, but only simple queries.
-The BL was meant to implement the complexity of operations such as production scheduling, by reusing some of DAL's simple functions.
+Initial design intention was for data access code to not contain any complex logic, but only simple queries.
+The business code was meant to carry the complexity of operations such as production scheduling, by reusing some of the data access code's straightforward functions.

-The intention clashed with *SQLite*'s lack of support for locking mechanisms(described above).
-Since serializing transactions was the only way to ensure safety under future concurrency, to achieve this design, the DAL functions would in some cases need to return without committing.
+The intention clashed with *SQLite*'s lack of support for locking mechanisms(described in limitatins).
+Since serializing transactions was the only way to ensure safety under future concurrency, to achieve this design, the data access code functions would in some cases need to return without committing.
 It was chosen to avoid this design, to not heavily break separation between the 2 layers.

-As such, at this point BL has no functional role, and could easily be removed, but since it adds no complexity nor affects performance, was left available for future use.
+As such, at this point business code has no functional role, and could easily be removed, but since it adds no complexity nor affects performance, was left inplace for any future use.

-### No Joins
+### No Joins Experiment
-No sql table joins were used in queries of this DAL implementation.
+No sql table joins were used in queries of the data access code implementation.
 This design was an experimentation and would not use in a production setting.
-The approach increased add/update production & fire crew member, DAL code complexity, but extra care and effort was put into making sure time/space efficiency was not sacrificed.
+The approach increased add/update production & fire crew member, data access code complexity, but extra care and effort was put into making sure time/space efficiency was not sacrificed.

-This choice also shifted weight towards integration testing, since doing dependency injection into current DAL would be quite tedious.
+This choice also shifted weight towards integration testing, since doing dependency injection into current data access code would be quite tedious.

 ## API Documentation